What are the Different Types of Cooperative Societies?

 In Consumer cooperative Societies, members infuse their funds to buy goods in bulk from the producer for the purpose of resale to new customers.
 The idea is to provide goods at reasonable prices for everyone’s benefit.
 The aim is not to make a profit in this situation.
 Members often open large retail outlets wherein they are able to get large producer discounts.
 This benefit is extended to the consumer also.
 Such society usually consists of sectors like health care, housing, finance etc.

 Cooperative societies are created with a plan to help their members.
 The Members of these groups volunteer and support each other to achieve a common goal.
-The members of these groups usually comprise the weaker section of the society who come together to safeguard themselves from the exploitation of economically stronger sections of the society.
-There are various types of cooperatives societies, each of which is created to cater to the different needs of the members.
+The members of these groups usually comprise of the weaker section of the society who come together to safeguard themselves from the exploitation of economically stronger sections of the society.
+There are various types of cooperative societies, each of which is created to cater to the different needs of the members.
 All cooperative societies must be registered under Cooperative Societies Act to operate in India.